Zero-shot Sim2Real Transfer for Magnet-Based Tactile Sensor on Insertion Tasks: Related Works

-\textbf{Tactile Sensor Sim-to-Real.} There is only limited data involving real-world tactile readings \cite{yang2024bunitouch}, esp., data collected during robot manipulation \cite{kim2024texterity, huang20243dvitac}.
-In contrast, simulation data are relatively cheap to acquire, and work has shown learning dexterous skills with only simulation data \cite{chen2023dexori, qi2023generalinhand, yin2023rotatinginhand}.
-However, as the mechanisms of rigid-body physics engines \cite{todorov2012mujoco, makoviychuk2021isaacgym} are different from real-world physics, bridging the large sim-to-real gap for manipulation with tactile sensors remains a challenge.
-For optical tactile sensors, prior work developed example-based simulators \cite{si2022taxim, wang2022tacto}, differentiable simulators \cite{si2024difftactile}, and FEM-based simulators \cite{du2024tacipc, chen2024general}. \citet{chen2024general} achieved zero-shot sim-to-real transfer on contact-rich tasks \cite{chen2024general} with IPC-based \cite{li2020ipc} simulation.
-Additionally, work has shown success on dexterous in-hand orientation \cite{yin2023rotatinginhand, qi2023generalinhand} and translation \cite{yin2024translationinhand}, with binary tactile signals.
-However, binarization loses a lot of information from dense, distributed, 3-axis sensors.
+\textbf{Tactile Sensor Sim-to-Real.} There is only limited data involving real-world tactile readings \cite{yang2024bunitouch}, e.s.p., data collected during robot manipulation \cite{kim2024texterity, huang20243dvitac}.
+In contrast, simulation data are relatively cheap to acquire and work has shown learning dexterous skills with only simulation data \cite{chen2023dexori, qi2023generalinhand, yin2023rotatinginhand}.
+However, as the mechanisms of the rigid-body physics engines \cite{todorov2012mujoco, makoviychuk2021isaacgym} are different from the real world physics, bridging the large sim-to-real gap for manipulation with tactile sensors remains a challenge.
+For optical tactile sensors, prior work developed example-based simulators \cite{si2022taxim, wang2022tacto}, differentiable simulators \cite{si2024difftactile}, rigid-body simulators coupled with penalty-based models \cite{akinola2025tacsl, xu2023efficient} and FEM-based simulators \cite{du2024tacipc, chen2024general, li2025taccel}.
+Notably, \cite{chen2024general} achieved zero-shot sim-to-real transfer on contact-rich insertion tasks \cite{chen2024general} with IPC-based \cite{li2020ipc} simulation.
+However, these methods are not suitable for magnet-based sensors.
+In addition, works have also shown success on dexterous in-hand orientation \cite{yin2023rotatinginhand, qi2023generalinhand} and translation \cite{yin2024translationinhand}, with binary tactile signals from magnet-based or piezoelectric sensors.
+However, binarization loses a lot of information from dense, distributed, 3-axes sensors.
 For example, in peg-in-hole insertion tasks, binarization does not provide information of contact between the peg and the hole base.
-In our work, we use the raw tactile reading directly as input to the RL policy and we develop a different technique to bridge the sim-to-real gap of raw tactile reading for dense, distributed, 3-axis, magnet-based sensors.
+In our work, we use the raw tactile reading directly as input to the RL policy and we develop a different technique to bridge the sim-to-real gap of raw tactile reading for dense, distributed, 3-axes, magnet-based sensors.